mauricio-martinez21/Lab4/README.md

 All of the methods for this lab will be written in the TurtleGraphics.py file.
 In your main() function, you can uncomment one of the function calls.
 You only need to do one at a time but each of the given commands should work.

-## Importing to Repl.it
+## Using CodeHS
-There are two ways to bring your work into repl.it
+There are two ways to work on this assignment.
-- Import from GitHub as normal.
+- Copy/paste the code from TurtleGraphics.py into a [Code HS](https://codehs.com/explore/sandbox/python) using the Python with Turtle option.
-  - The downside is that the turtle graphics window is not as nice.
+  - Then when you are done, copy/paste back to your Github
-- Make a new repl.it using Python (with turtle)
+- Copy/paste into your computer's Python IDE
-  - You will then have to copy and paste the starter code into that repl.it
+  - Again you can copy/paste back to Github when you're done.

 ### drawPolygon(turtle, sides)